SIPp/sipp/docs/foreword.rst

 ~~~~~~~~

 Warning
-This version of the documentation is for SIPp 3.4 and describes some
+This version of the documentation is for SIPp |version| and describes some
 features not present in earlier versions.
 See the sidebar to access
 documentation for previous versions.
 SIPp is a performance testing tool for the SIP protocol.
 It includes a